Whitebolt/topic/README.md

 This will publish a message to the **/interesting-messages** channel.

-## Event instances
+## Message instances

-The subscription callbacks will receive an event object with the following properties:
+The subscription callbacks will receive an message object with the following properties:

 * **data** {*any*} The value that was published
-* **target** {*string*} The channel that is receiving it (in-case it has bubbled or a callback can fire against muliple channels).
+* **target** {*string*} The channel that is receiving it (in-case it has bubbled or a callback can fire against multiple channels).

 ## Broadcasting